rschristopher/ischristtrue.com/src/ancient-views/justification.md

     Ye see then how that by works a man is **justified**, and ***not by faith only***.

 It is difficult to square *sola fide* with the words ***not by faith only***.
 Remember, all it takes is one counterexample to disprove a given Biblical interpretation.
-And in this case it's clear, especially as justification is a legalistic topic: any interpretation that attempts to claim justification by faith alone (sola fide) is necessarily false, unless of course scripture itself, specifically the epistle of James, is false.
+And in this case it's clear, especially as justification is a legalistic topic: any interpretation that attempts to claim justification by faith alone (sola fide) is necessarily false, unless of course scripture itself, specifically the epistle of James, is false (God forbid).

 !!! warning "Martin Luther"
     We should throw the epistle of James out of this school, for it doesn’t amount to much.
 It contains not a syllable about Christ.
 Not once does it mention Christ, except at the beginning.
 I maintain that some Jew wrote it who probably heard about Christian people but never encountered any.
 Since he heard that Christians place great weight on faith in Christ, he thought, ‘Wait a moment!
 I’ll oppose them and urge works alone.’
 This he did.

-This is an informative example of prelest, spiritual deception.
+This is an informative example of *prelest*, spiritual deception.
-Luther's *sola fide* not only presupposes a dichotomy between works and faith, but he arrogantly prescribes all of church history, every saint and even the apostles as fools, as he apparently discovered something they all missed.
+Luther's *sola fide* not only presupposes a dichotomy between works and faith, but he arrogantly prescribes all of church history, every saint and even the apostles, as fools, as he apparently discovered something they all missed.

 Martin Luther went so far as to change the translation of Romans 3:28 to add "alone through faith" (*allien* in the German).

-!!! warning "Luther's version of Romans 3:28"
+!!! warning "Luther's mistranslation of Romans 3:28"
     So halten wir nun dafür, daß der Mensch gerecht werde ohne des Gesetzes Werke, allein durch den Glauben.

     So we conclude that a man is justified without the deeds of the law through **faith alone**.